 Gaming mogul Steve Wynn is at the eye of a Massachusetts legal hurricane.
-His decision to build a casino in Charlestown has a sparked a “concern storm” amongst some residents and representatives.
+His decision to build a casino in Charlestown has a sparked a “concern storm” among some residents and representatives.
 Detractors believe a high-priced casino in the area will prove detrimental to locals; they also want a public vote on the matter.

 Legal Documents to the Media Lead to Libel Claim

 Camp Wynn contends that anti-casino activists got a little too chummy with the media.
 You see, some legal documents ended up in the hands of the Fifth Estate.
 How?
 Nobody knows.
-But according to Wynn, those documents included harmful falsehoods about his business practices.
+But according to Wynn, those documents included falsehoods about his business practices.

 What issues is Wynn protesting?
 What did the “rogue subpoena” say that sparked his defamation lawsuit?

 - He allegedly employed two former Massachusetts state troopers;

 - Officials may have unethically engaged a criminal about the land on which the casino will sit;

 - Team Wynn orchestrated a secret meeting regarding a “felon’s” land interest.

 The gaming mogul swears, “Nah-ah; never happened.”
 And since Wynn guards his reputation like the Titan guards Braavos, he filed a defamation lawsuit.
 (Wynn did; not the Titan.)

 “No individual or company who presents themselves honestly in the Commonwealth of Massachusetts, by any measure of fair play, should be subjected to the defamatory political abuse that we have experienced, and it is our intention to finally deal with it.”